-How is your travel guide different from all the others?
+How is this Malta holidays and travel guide different from all the others?

-I can think of at least 10 good reasons to visit Malta but in a nutshell:
+I can think of at least 10 reasons to visit Malta.
+The main ones are:

 - The Maltese are generally very hospitable and the vast majority speak English well

 - The weather is great: Over 3,000 hours of sunshine a year, an average daytime temperature of around 30 C during summer months and 15 C during winter months

 - There are various types of beaches around if you’re looking for a beach holiday